-Over the past few years of working with hides in birthing the shamanic drums, and especially during the long, arduous days of cleaning up and preparing the fresh hides, I have considered the ethical questions relating to making and working with hide drums.
+Over the many years of working with hides in birthing the shamanic drums, and especially including the long, arduous days of cleaning up and preparing the fresh hides, I have considered the ethical questions relating to making and working with hide drums.
 It is not an issue I have breezed over.
 I have also, over the years, received a couple of emails from people urging me to stop making hide drums and switch to (what they would consider) eco-friendly alternatives.

 For these people and for anyone considering the ethics of making and using hide drums, here are my thoughts on this.

 Firstly, none of the deer or horses are killed specifically for their hide to make your drum.
 You can relax, there.
 The hides are all sourced from wild culled stag and reindeer or from privately owned horses that have died naturally.
 In all cases the hides are otherwise discarded as waste products.